hassibmoddasser/vidjot/README.md

 # VidJot

-An app for who want to create video ideas into a safe place!
+An app for those who want to create video ideas into a safe place!

 ## Version 1.0.0